 Procedure for MRI Cervical Spine

-The scan typically lasts 20 to 40 minutes.
+The diagnosis normally only takes about 20 to 40 minutes.

 MRI Cervical Spine Sequences and Techniques